Should I bother Sanding Original Floorboards?

 Alternatively you could plump for hiring a large industrial sander and sorting it out yourself.
 You’ll need plenty of equipment and windows that open and let out a significant amount of swirling dust and you belt sand the ‘heck out of spilled magnolia emulsion and pure white, horrific oil based gloss.

 It does look brilliant once done but there’s a tonne of intricacies to consider first.
 Do your homework, get googling and put the effort in.
-It will be worth it!
-Here’s a few helpful resources including helpful video that leads to other videos upon other videos all about sanding a floor!
+Here’s a few helpful resources including good video that leads to other videos upon other videos all about sanding a floor.

 Dealing with nails and other bits and bobs: a nice article on the guardian

-And probably the best last – introducing The Restoration Couple who take you through the whole process n the following 3 videos!
+And probably the best last – introducing The Restoration Couple who take you through the whole process in the following 3 videos!